neicnordic/sda-inbox-sftp/README.md

 | S3_ACCESS_KEY         |                    | Inbox S3 backend access key (S3 disabled if not specified) |
 | S3_SECRET_KEY         |                    | Inbox S3 backend secret key (S3 disabled if not specified) |
 | USE_SSL               | true               | true if S3 Inbox backend should be accessed by HTTPS       |

+In addition, environment variables can be used to configure log level for different packages.
+Package loggers can be configured using corresponding package names, for example, to turn of logs of Spring, one can set environment variable `LOGGING_LEVEL_ORG_SPRINGFRAMEWORK=OFF`, or to set Mina's own logs to debug: `LOGGING_LEVEL_SE_NBIS_LEGA_INBOX=DEBUG`, etc.